 On our way further up to the Sunshine Coast, we will spend a few hours exploring Australia Zoo to learn about the zoo’s wildlife and the conservation initiatives of its late founder Steve Irwin, a famous conservationist that is also known as the Crocodile Hunter.

 The adventure brings us to Magnetic Island next, where the Great Barrier Reef World Heritage Area meets the rain forests of the Wet Tropics World Heritage Area.
 Over half the island consists of bird sanctuaries and a national park with a large koala population.
-We will stay on the island for three nights, giving us plenty of time for hiking, swimming and koala spotting.
+We will stay on the island for a few nights, giving us plenty of time for hiking, swimming and koala spotting.

 Our final stop in Australia is tropical Cairns.
 While we are here, we spend three days getting involved in marine conservation.
 We will learn all about coral, marine life and sustainability for our oceans, all while out on the outer Great Barrier Reef.
 A visit to the Great Barrier Reef isn’t complete without doing some underwater exploration ourselves of course.
 We are lucky to have a personal marine biologist guide us around the reef on an unforgettable snorkeling expedition!
 Be astounded at the diversity of this World Heritage area – spot sea turtles, myriad tropical fish and marine creatures.